-O God, you have taught us to keep all your commandments by loving you and our neighbour: Grant us the grace of your Holy Spirit, that we may be devoted to you with our whole heart, and united to one another with pure affection; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+O God, you declare your almighty power chiefly in showing mercy and pity: Grant us the fullness of your grace, that we, running to obtain your promises, may become partakers of your heavenly treasure; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-Andrew’s, St Mary’s & St Peter’s – Information
+St Andrew’s, St Mary’s & St Peter’s – Information

 A number of people have asked what they should do with their freewill offering envelopes / collection money.
 Please could you hold them for now and give them to us once the church re-opens, or put them into the buckets in church if you attend for private prayer.
 Alternatively if you would like to join the Parish Giving Scheme please call Jenny on 02393 070178 and she will send you the forms.
 The Parish Giving Scheme is a straightforward safe way for you to give regularly to the church and includes the option of gift aiding if you are a taxpayer.

 If you are able to donate any gifts of food to the foodbank it will be gratefully accepted.
 Please bear in mind that anyone who has any symptoms and has to self-isolate, although very kind, should not be contributing.
 It is now possible to put food for the foodbanks in boxes in the churches when we open for private prayer.